dessalines/essays/why_not_signal.md

 It also became widely popular for integrating seemlessly with your existing contact list and message history.
 Its features include voice calls and messages, attachments, replies, and group chats.

 Over the years, its been increasingly used by activists, journalists, and politicians alike, and endorsed by western privacy advocates like [Edward Snowden](https://www.indiatoday.in/technology/news/story/how-secure-is-signal-it-s-good-enough-for-edward-snowden-so-good-enough-for-you-1757596-2021-01-10), and [Bruce Schneier](https://www.schneier.com/blog/archives/2016/12/how_signal_is_e.html).
-It also has several questionable endorsements and users, such as Jack Dorsey ( Twitter's founder ), [Elon Musk](https://www.theverge.com/2021/1/7/22218989/signal-new-signups-whatsapp-facebook-privacy-controversy-elon-musk), and Mark Zuckerberg ( Facebook's founder ).
+It also has several questionable endorsements and users, such as Jack Dorsey ( Twitter's founder ), and [Elon Musk](https://www.theverge.com/2021/1/7/22218989/signal-new-signups-whatsapp-facebook-privacy-controversy-elon-musk).

 Until a few years ago, it was seen as an underdog, and the best secure alternative to the ["Big Five"](https://growthrocks.com/blog/big-five-tech-companies-acquisitions/) US tech giants.
 Its history and deficiencies, which were always out in the open, and which I'll get into below, were overlooked due to its underdog status in the tech world, its courting of the open source community, and its colorful anarchist founder, [Moxie Marlinspike.](https://www.wired.com/2016/07/meet-moxie-marlinspike-anarchist-bringing-encryption-us/)

-In January 2021, after WhatsApp, the most popular messaging app in the world, became acquired by Facebook, and announced its sharing of data with its new parent, [Signal became the top downloaded app in > 70 countries.](https://archive.is/NdCxm).
+In January 2021, after WhatsApp, the most popular messaging app in the world, became acquired by Facebook, and announced its sharing of data with its new parent, [Signal became the top downloaded app in > 70 countries.](https://archive.is/NdCxm)

 Signal's exploding popularity among messaging apps, has lead many activists to re-open signal's case, and consider why a "secure" yet popular platform has garnered little to no response from US government officials.